Creating a Simple Plugin

 • Variable to display

-• Number of bins in the histogram, with upper and lower bounds
+• Number of bars composing the histogram, with lower and upper bounds

-• Only allow data from the d$measurement variable
+• Only allow data from the measurement table

-• Adjust the number of bins in the histogram based on the input value
+• Modify the number of bars in the histogram according to the value entered in the dropdown menu

-• Trigger the figure code execution after the validation button is clicked
+• Launch the figure code once the validation button is clicked

-Navigate to the plugins page from the top menu.
+Go to the plugins page from the menu at the top of the screen.

-To create a plugin, click the “+” icon on the left side of the screen.
+To create a plugin, click on the “+” icon on the left side of the screen.

-Select the type of data: the plugin can be used for individual data (patient by patient), aggregated data (a group of patients), or both.
-For this example, we will choose “Aggregated Data.”
+Choose the type of data concerned: the plugin can be used on individual data (patient by patient), aggregated data (a group of patients), or both.
+For our example, we will choose “Aggregated data”.

-It is also possible to copy an existing plugin: we will see this in the next section when we create a plugin using the InterHop template.
+It is also possible to copy an existing plugin: we will see this in the next section, when we create a plugin from the development template.

 Once the plugin is created, select it.
 You will arrive at the plugin summary page.

-In the top-right corner, you will see that a plugin is divided into four tabs:
+You can see in the top right that a plugin is divided into four tabs:

-• Code: where we edit the scripts to create the plugin’s frontend and backend (see the next three sections)
+• Code: this is where we will edit the scripts to create the frontend (user interface) and backend (server-side logic) of our plugin (see the next three paragraphs).

 • Test: this tab allows you to test the plugin code with data

-• Share: this is where you can add the plugin to your Git repository to share it with the community
+• Share: this is where you can add this plugin to your Git repository to share it with the rest of the community

 Go to the Code tab.

-By default, a plugin consists of these three files:
+A plugin is by default composed of these three files:

-• ui.R: contains the Shiny code for the user interface, detailed in the next section
+• ui.R: contains the Shiny code for the user interface, which we will detail in the next paragraph

-• server.R: contains the application’s backend, detailed in the “Server / backend” section
+• server.R: contains the backend of the application, which we will detail in the “Server / backend” paragraph

-• translations.csv: contains translations for the frontend and backend
+• translations.csv: contains the translations for the frontend and backend

-As seen in the diagram above, we want to split the plugin screen into two sections: the figure on the left and the figure parameters on the right.
+As we saw in the diagram above, we want to split the plugin screen in two, with the figure on the left and the figure parameters on the right.

 Start by clicking on the ui.R file on the left side of the screen.

-All of our user interface code should be placed inside a tagList function, which combines HTML tags using the R library Shiny.
+All our user interface code must be within a tagList function, which allows you to put HTML tags together using the R Shiny library.

-To place two div elements side by side, they must be wrapped in a div with the attribute style = "display:flex;".
+For two div elements to be side by side, they must themselves be in a div with the attribute style = "display: flex;".

 tagList(